 Creating Prerequisite GPAs

-- To create a Prerequisite GPA, open the Management panel on the Menu Bar, then click Prerequisite GPAs.
+- Using the Menu Bar, open the Management panel, then click Prerequisite GPAs.

 - Click New Prerequisite GPA.